 Maintain contact with your BJJ opponent all the time

-To be heavier practicing your jiu-jitsu style , many BJJ practitioners will attempt to grab the opponent as tightly as possible and stiffen their bodies, as rigid as aboard.
+To be heavier practicing your jiu-jitsu style, many practitioners will attempt to grab the opponent as tightly as possible and stiffen their bodies, as rigid as aboard.

-So in Brazilian jiu jitsu you’ll find many advanced fighters try to maintain contact with their BJJ opponent’s body the whole time (almost surfing on the opponent) and ride the top of an unstable object.
+In Brazilian jiu-jitsu, you’ll find many advanced fighters trying to maintain contact with their BJJ opponent’s body the whole time (almost surfing on the opponent) and ride the top of an unstable object.

-This is the feeling that you simply are trying to find in BJJ match, your opponent is carrying your bodyweight but you’re fluid enough to adapt to their attempts to flee.
+This is the feeling that you simply are trying to find in a BJJ match, your opponent is carrying your body weight, but you’re fluid enough to adapt to their attempts to flee.